Ludoviccccc/CartPole/README.md

-# Double Q-Learning Implementation for CarPole environnement
+# Double Q-Learning Implementation for CartPole environnement

 I implement double Q learning with a replay buffer.